Myra Page: 1920s

 In June 1928, Page earned her PhD in sociology with double minor in Economics and Psychology from the University of Minnesota.
-In the fall of 1928, she accepted a teaching position at Wheaton College (Massachusetts), while her husband had started another a year earlier at Connecticut College.
-In 1926, the YWCA had helped fund her research on working conditions among garment workers in Greenville and Gastonia, North Carolina, and in 1929 again funded her to rewrite her doctoral thesis as Southern Cotton Mills and Labor (1929): "Many lines and quotes... appear later in my Gastonia novel, Gathering Storm.
+In the fall of 1928, she accepted a teaching position at Wheaton College (Massachusetts), while her husband had started a teaching job a year earlier at Connecticut College.
+In 1926, the YWCA had helped fund her research into working conditions among garment workers in Greenville and Gastonia, North Carolina, and in 1929 again funded her to rewrite her doctoral thesis as Southern Cotton Mills and Labor (1929): "Many lines and quotes... appear later in my Gastonia novel, Gathering Storm."

 On March 30, 1929, the Loray Mill strike (also known as the "Gastonia Strike") broke out and lasted into August; Sophie Melvin (future wife of Simon Gerson) traveled there to join Fred Beal in organizing strikers on behalf of the Communist Party controlled National Textile Workers Union.
 In fall 1929, her husband joined Wheaton College as head of her Sociology Department.
 In October 1929, Page was one of scores of founding members of the John Reed Clubs.
 Her "group" included: Grace Lumpkin, Katharine DuPre Lumpkin, Dorothy Douglas, Ben Appel, Sophie Appel (and probably Agnes Smedley who also knew most of these people).
 During the Wall Street Crash of 1929 that started October 28–29, 1929, Page had just started working as a journalist for Labor Age, the ILD's Labor Defender, and Southern Woman magazines.
-Some time in 1929, Page (along with Grace Lumpkin and Olive Dargin and three others) began novels about the Gastonia Strike: Page's novel was Gathering Storm: A Story of the Black Belt, published in 1932.
+Some time in 1929, Page along with Lumpkin, Olive Dargin and three others began writing novels about the Gastonia Strike: Page's was called Gathering Storm: A Story of the Black Belt, published in 1932.